maneheks/maneheks/README.md

 Hi, I'm Lydia.

-I'm a programming student currently studying certificate iv in programming at tafesa.
-Next year i will pursue a diploma of advanced programming at tafesa.
-My goal is to achieve a bachelor of software engineering (honours) in the next 5 years.
+I'm a programming student currently studying Certificate IV in Programming at TafeSA.
+Next year I will pursue a Diploma of Advanced Programming.
+My goal is to achieve a Bachelor of Software Engineering (Honours) in the next 5 years.

 I'm currently learning: